-We love the sharing plates at Koya Bar, but it’s very easy to go mental and overorder and end up eating Heinz baked beans for the rest of the month.
+We love the sharing plates at Koya Bar, but it’s very easy to go wild and overorder and end up eating Heinz baked beans for the rest of the month.
 Stick with the udon noodles and donburi rice dishes though, and you’ll be golden - they’re affordable, very tasty, and the combination of a seat at the bar-slash-open kitchen and nice Japanese food makes a nice change to the usual midweek fare.
 It’s no reservations, but the line’s usually manageable.

 Most of the authentic Chinese eats tend to be scattered around town, but you can hit up Baozi Inn for some legit Sichuan-style scran.
 The food’s much spicier than your garden-variety Cantonese cuisine, but it’s totally worth it.
 Order the dumplings in chilli oil, the dan dan noodles, and the spicy beef noodle soup.
 The service isn’t the best, but it’s worth it for those dumplings.

 This isn’t the original railway arch Berber & Q, but their smaller, more casual shawarma restaurant in Exmouth Market.
 You can get better traditional Turkish kebabs in Dalston or Green Lanes, but that’s missing the point - the point here is to enjoy said kebabs with a cocktail in a cool-looking room with tunes pumping over the stereo, which you don’t get at a classic kebab joint.
 The food’s not traditional at all, but it’s still very tasty, and it’s the kind of fresh food you can enjoy while still being sober as a daytime screening of Hotel Rwanda.